 Tanning beds: safe alternative to sun? – Skin cancer concerns related to artificial tanning

-Pesticides and cancer in children: is there a connection? - Pesticides have long been known to cause birth defects and poisoning if ingested.
+Are Pesticides, Roundup, and Cancer in Children Connected? – Pesticides have long been known to cause birth defects and poisoning if ingested.
 Now research is showing that even small quantities of rodent and insect killing pesticides can be toxic over time to children

 Can cell phones harm our health? – The extensive use of cell phones is a relatively recent phenomenon, and since cancers usually take at least 10-20 years to develop, it will be years before research is likely to conclude whether cell phones cause cancer or not.
 However, the evidence indicates possible cause for concern